maelys-mcardle/adventure/documentation/4_entities.md

 ### More on entity configuration

 The above only covers the basics.
 More can be defined in the `.yml` files for the entities.
-See the documentation covering more on entities.
+See the [documentation covering entities](6_moreentities.md) in more detail.

 ## Using aliases to shorten long values